diegoquezadac/diegoquezadac/README.md

 ### What I'm doing
 - 👨‍🏫 I'm working as **Computational statistics lab assitant** at Federico Santa Maria Technical University.
+- 🚙 I'm working as **Junior Data Developer** at Seez, a Dubai Company 🐫.
 - 👽 I'm working as a freelance **Data scientist** at Future AI.
 BTW check out their [webpage](https://myfuture.ai/), it's kinda cool.